LB presents the Full Story of a Football Manager who is best known by the Nickname ‘Pep‘.

 Attending German Beer Festivals:

-One of Pep’s greatest hobby is attending beer festivals.
-The Oktoberfest beer festival is his favorite.
+One of Pep’s greatest hobbies is attending beer festivals.
+The Oktoberfest beer festival is his favourite.
 This is a two-week beer festival held each year in Munich, Germany during late September and early October.

 It is attended by six million people each year and has inspired numerous similar events using the name Oktoberfest in Germany and around the world, many of which were founded by German immigrants or their descendants.